Phavour-EBEN/EPI_ABC_Product-Recommenation_System/README.md

 }
 ```

-### 5. Customizing the Recommendation Logic
+### 5.The Recommendation Logic

-You can modify the logic in `personalization.py` and `recommendation-api.py` to suit ABC Company’s evolving needs.
-If needed, adjust the algorithm to better match user preferences by adding or updating features like collaborative filtering, content-based filtering, or hybrid models.
+The logic in personalization.py and recommendation-api.py is designed to adapt to ABC Company’s evolving needs.
+The algorithm matches user preferences by incorporating features such as collaborative filtering, content-based filtering, and hybrid models.

 ## API Details